For research related to the treatment of infectious diseases

 An economic report and a short scientific summary should, within two years after receiving the grant, be entered into the application system.
 A summary of approximately 50-100 words, to be published on the NSCMID website, must also be included.
 Each grant must be reported separately in the corresponding application.

-In articles to be published, the Scandinavian Society for Antimicrobial Chemotherapy Foundation, should be acknowledged.
+In articles to be published, the Scandinavian Society of Antimicrobial Chemotherapy Foundation, should be acknowledged.